binkley/homebrewery-files/witch.md

 When using an _Herbalism Kit_, you can use your Wisdom modifier instead of your Intelligence modifier for any ability checks made with the kit.
 You also add your proficiency bonus if you aren&rsquo;t already doing so.

 In addition, you always have advantage on any ability check made using an _Herbalism Kit_.

-#### Level 1: Witch Armor

-You could avoid fate this time.
-A subtle curse sends ill luck to your foes, causing blows to falter and spells to misfire.

-When a creature you can see makes an attack roll or casts a spell that targets only you, you can use your reaction to impose **disadvantage** on that roll.

-You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.

 #### Level 2: Cross Words